 What came before the dinosaurs?

 The age immediately prior to the dinosaurs was called the Permian.
 Although there were amphibious reptiles, early versions of the dinosaurs, the dominant life form was the trilobite, visually somewhere between a wood louse and an armadillo.
 In their heyday there were 15,000 kinds of trilobite.

 What are 3 pieces of evidence for Pangea?

+Alfred Wegener, in the first three decades of this century, and DuToit in the 1920s and 1930s gathered evidence that the continents had moved.
 They based their idea of continental drift on several lines of evidence: fit of the continents, paleoclimate indicators, truncated geologic features, and fossils.

 The evidence for continental drift included the fit of the continents; the distribution of ancient fossils, rocks, and mountain ranges; and the locations of ancient climatic zones.

 Today, we know that the continents rest on massive slabs of rock called tectonic plates.
 The plates are always moving and interacting in a process called plate tectonics.
 The continents are still moving today. … The two continents are moving away from each other at the rate of about 2.5 centimeters (1 inch) per year.